 Nine and a half years ago Google launched Fusion Tables, a web service for visualising and sharing large amounts of tabular data, particularly with spatial content.
 Many saw it as Google’s attempt to enter the “serious” GIS market occupied by companies like ESRI with ArcGIS.
-Google have recently announced that they will “retire” the service at the end of 2019.
+Google previously announced that they will “retire” the service on 3rd December 2019.
 Fusion Tables had always been labelled as “experimental” or beta.

 These are the alternatives that Google suggest:

 - CloudSQL - managed cloud SQL databases (mySQL, PostGres)

 - Sheets - familiar spreadsheets, like Excel, supports charting and can be a source of data for Data Studio

 - Data Studio - BI tool for mashing up data from several sources and producing dashboards and visualisations

 - BigQuery (GIS) - also beta, for data analytics and machine learning

 Google have also hinted at new map visualisation tools on the horizon.

 If you are feeling a little overwhelmed at this point then you have every right to be.
 Google have a history of withdrawing experimental products and those with little take up.
 Their philosophy of “throw things at the wall and see what sticks” is successful (for now) but is of no help for companies wondering where to place investment in development.
 Apart from Sheets and light usage of the other tools, the solutions above also require significant investment - learning how they fit together, administration tools, training, as well as financial.
 Google are aiming to provide a suite of tools for the larger organisation but small to medium companies often require something more “immediate”, low-investment, and low-risk.